1 Introduction

 In 1243 BC, Dameon, son of Phlias, participated in Heracles' attack on Elis and was killed by Ceatas, son of Actor.
 [172]

-Afterwards, Dameon's brother Androdamas seems to have emigrated to Sicyon.
-[167]
+Then, Dameon's brother Androdamas moved to Sicyon.
+[173]

 12.7 Return of the Heracleidae